HarbinZhang/zookeeper_automation/README.md

 ![Alt text](images/basicIdea.png?raw=true "basicIdea")
 The basic idea is when a new zookeeper deployed to a cluster, we need to figure out: whether the cluster is a new cluster or not.
 Then we can prepare appropriate config files.
+Zookeeper automation includes two parts:    deployment + maintenance.
+1. deployment: Zookeepers get their "static" IP, associate it and get all other zookeepers "static" IPs.
+It also prepare itself myid, get all others id and write their ids, IPs into zoo.cfg.
+Then start zookeeper server.
+2. maintenance: When one or more zookeepers down, we can start new zookeepers automatically, and let them join the cluster without restarting other alive zookeepers.
+We want to use "static-like" IP to achieve this goal.
 ## Solutions
 There are several ways(we tried) to achieve these requirements:
 Basically, I choose their IP as the common key, and their ID can be determined by their IP order in the sorted IPs.
+Zookeepers get their "static" IP, associate it and get all other zookeepers "static" IPs.
+All zookeepers sort their "static" IP and get the same ordered list.
+Then each zookeeper can generate their unique myid based on their IP order in the sorted list.
 ### eip(Elastic IP)
 ![Alt text](images/eip.png?raw=true "eip")
 This idea is using Elastic IP as a static IP.